mgreiler/se-unlocked-website/src/posts/high-quality-code.md

   - "on"
 ---

-In this episode, I talk to Liran Haimovitch, CTO of Rookout – an effortless debugging tool, about how to get to high-quality code.
+Liran Haimovitch, CTO of Rookout – an effortless debugging tool, and I talk about how to get to high-quality code.

 **We talk about:**